arxanas/blog/_i18n/en/_posts/2023-06-17-encoding-ml-style-modules-in-rust.md

 ### Modules in OCaml

-ML-style modules can “hide” the generic types in a way that generic functions alone can’t accomplish _(technical note: using a form of [existential types](https://en.wikipedia.org/wiki/Type_system#Existential_types))_.
+ML-style modules can “hide” the generic types in a way that generic functions alone can’t accomplish (<span class="note-block"><span class="note">technical note:</span> using a form of [existential types](https://en.wikipedia.org/wiki/Type_system#Existential_types)</span>).
 To express a similar example using ML-style modules, you can skim over — and probably not understand — the following OCaml code:

 ```ocaml
 module type Backend = sig